OpenID Connect Authentication

 - Use your preferred browser to navigate to your Anywhere Client's sign in page.

-- Once there, you should see two options, the regular username / password route to sign in, and below it the Sign In with OpenID Connect button.
+- After sign-in, you should see two options, the regular username / password route to sign in, and below it the Sign In with OpenID Connect button.
 If not, your system is not yet configured.

 - Select the OpenID Connect button, which should redirect you to your configured OpenID Connect provider.